 Having A Single Pregnancy Is A Lot Safer

 Most medical professionals are in agreement: a single pregnancy is much safer than a twin or multiple pregnancy.
-The added risks and costs associated with twins, triplets, or higher order multiples are great enough to cause most in the field to discourage actively trying for multiples.
+The added risks and costs associated with twins, triplets, or higher-order multiples are great enough to cause most in the field to discourage actively trying for multiples.

 When In Doubt, Consult

 It’s always best to consult with your medical team and reproductive health professionals.
-Only a licensed medical professional can give you advice about what’s best for you, your unique health situation, and your family building goals.
+Only a licensed medical professional can give you advice about what’s best for you, your unique health situation, and your family-building goals.